 It works well enough to join channels, with some workarounds.
 The accessibility of the Mac client seems to change often, but is nowhere near perfect.

 Where are these servers hosted?
 How do you run so many?
 Etc.

 TTHub is currently hosted on Digital Ocean and Vultr servers, with the website and all original servers on a New York-based server from Digital Ocean.
 My Operating system of choice is Debian.

 Why shouldn't I host my own server instead?

-You need a fast internet connection to accommodate more than a few users, and many home connections simply don't make the cut.
+You need a fast and stable internet connection to accommodate more than a few users, and many home connections simply don't make the cut.
 TeamTalk does not mix audio streams together, so as more people transmit, the required bandwidth multiplies.
-Many home connections just aren't good enough.
-Hosting from home requires a reliable machine that never shuts down, fast and private internet, and knowledge of forwarding ports.
-Setting up a server like this one requires extra time and working knowledge of Linux.
-TTHub servers are set up quickly, backed up every hour, and hosted on enterprise-grade internet connections that can withstand hundreds of active users simultaneously.
+Hosting from home also requires a reliable machine that never shuts down and knowledge of forwarding ports.
+TTHub servers aim to take this annoyance away, but are also set up quickly, backed up every hour, and hosted on enterprise-grade internet connections that can withstand hundreds of active users simultaneously.